mydaytrip/partner-api/source/includes/trip-api.md

 ----------------------- | -------------------------------------- | -----------
 lat                     | number                                 | Latitude in degrees. lon                     | number                                 | Longitude in degrees. time                    | string                                 | UTC timestamp of the departure or arrival time.
 Optional.
-For pick up only in case of the private trip.
+For pickup only in case of the private trip.
 Always present for shared trips. interval                | object - [TimeInterval](#timeinterval) | Estimated departure or arrival interval.
-Optional, for shared trips only. description             | string                                 | Description of the pick up or drop off.
-Optional. meetAndGreet            | boolean                                | Specifies if meet and greet is provided for this pick up.
-Optional, for pick up only.
+Optional, for shared trips only. timezone                | string                                 | IANA timezone matching the location.
+Presents if `time` or `interval` are present.
+Can be used to convert UTC timestamps from `time`/`interval` to local time. description             | string                                 | Description of the pickup or dropoff.
+Optional. meetAndGreet            | boolean                                | Specifies if meet and greet is provided for this pickup.
+Optional, for pickup only.

 ## TimeInterval